 There are no specialist courts in Italy for competition law cases.
 Depending on the legal basis of the action, its single or collective nature and/or the rights involved in the case, different courts are competent to decide a competition law case.

 The lower civil courts (i.e. Giudice di Pace and Tribunale) have jurisdiction as court of first instance with respect to actions under EU competition law.
+In particular, according to the case law, EU competition law is applicable to violations capable of hindering, directly or indirectly, actually or potentially, intra-community trade, notwithstanding the fact that the relevant market is national or subnational (Milan Court of Appeals, 16 February 2010 and 25 January 2011).

-They have also jurisdiction on actions based on alleged violations of unfair competition law; petitions for declaratory relief and actions for damages based on special competition rules on the telecommunication and broadcasting sectors and actions based on abuses of economic dependence.
+Lower civil courts also have jurisdiction on actions based on alleged violations of unfair competition law; petitions for declaratory relief and actions for damages based on special competition rules on the telecommunication and broadcasting sectors and actions based on abuses of economic dependence.
 Moreover, in the context of ordinary civil actions, lower civil courts may have incidentally to consider matters involving the application of the ICL.